LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    /AddressBook/users[rss].lasso - secondary
    /AddressBook/users[xhr].lasso - secondary

-Given the files shown above, if the url "http://localhost/lasso9/AddressBook/users.html" was accessed, first the file "users.lasso" would be executed, and then the file "users[html].lasso" would be executed.
+Given the files shown above, if the URL "http://localhost/lasso9/AddressBook/users.html" was accessed, first the file "users.lasso" would be executed, and then the file "users[html].lasso" would be executed.
 The value produced by the first would be made available to the second.
 This technique is used to separate the object produced by the primary file from its display, which is handled by the secondary file.

 In this scenario, the file "users.lasso" might return an array of all the users in the address book.
 That list of users might need to be presented to the client in a variety of formats: HTML, XML or RSS.
 The primary file "users.lasso" is concerned only with producing the array of users.
 The secondary files each handle converting that array into the desired format.

 Since primary files usually return structured data, it is generally required to return the value using a ``return`` statement.
 However, primary files which